FirstLight Home Care logo

 NORMAL

-FirstLight Home Care provides a robust 70-hour training curriculum designed to prepare two initial franchisee personnel for launch.
-The program includes on-site launch assistance provided without an additional franchisor fee, with travel and living expenses borne by the franchisee.
+FirstLight Home Care provides a comprehensive 127-hour training curriculum designed to prepare two people included in the initial fee for launch operations.
+The program includes on-site launch support to assist operational readiness, with travel and lodging expenses managed by the franchisee and no additional charge for on-site support.

 Unit Growth Analysis